MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 <!-- location of above - vs after explanation of individual methods-->

 * Queued ingestion performs data batching and is optimized for high ingestion throughput.
-This is the preferred and most performant ingestion method.
+This method is the preferred and most performant type of ingestion.
 Data is batched according to ingestion properties.
 Small batches of data are then merged, and optimized for fast query results.
 Queued ingestion can be performed with the following ingestion methods:
  <!--check which methods are relevant-->

 * Streaming ingestion allows near real-time latency for small sets of data per table.